 The ITMOC programme is not just about hard work – it is also an opportunity for you to mix socially with your cohort and build relationships.
 Social representatives in each class take on the task of organising various events such as Christmas and end-of-term parties, and sometimes even trips to Europe!

 Study Tours to Manchester and London are also integrated into the programme.
-Students visit London to attend the world's largest Cloud and Big Data Conference, and visit Tech Companies in the Silicon Roundabout.
+Students visit London to attend the world's largest Cloud and Big Data Conference.